stable-pretraining-paradigms-for-llms/stable-pretraining-paradigms-for-llms-workshop.github.io/index.md

   </li>
   <li>
     <b>Case Studies and Best Practices</b>
-    <p style='text-align: justify;'>Sharing experiences from successful implementations of stable LLM training, including challenges faced and solutions developed.
+    <p style='text-align: justify;'>Sharing experiences from successful implementations of stable deep learning training, including challenges faced and solutions developed.
 This includes industry applications where stability was critical for deployment and performance.</p>
   </li>
 </ol>